iveahugeship/dotfiles/README.md

 To correct dotfile work You should install this font and patch it by [Material Design icons](https://www.nerdfonts.com/cheat-sheet?set=mdi) as described [here](https://github.com/ryanoasis/nerd-fonts#font-patcher).

+If You use dotfiles on WSL You should install patched fonts in windows.

 ## Examples

 ### Appling configuration